RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 Props to [Kashmir54](https://twitter.com/ManuSanchez54) for giving us a helping hand with this one!

-In this callenge we were given a .wav file.
+In this challenge we were given a .wav file.
 The first thing we did (s*after analyzing the .wav file with tools like `file`, `binwalk`, etc...*) was opening it with [Audacity](https://www.audacityteam.org/) and try to play it.
 *<red>Playing the sound resulted in an insta RIP for our ears, even though we were prepared for it and lowered system's volume.</red>*

 Timeline of Audacity: